microsoft/vscode-docs/docs/containers/quickstart-python.md

 1. Select either **Yes** or **No** when prompted to include [Docker Compose](https://docs.docker.com/compose/) files.

 1. Enter the relative path to the app’s entry point.
 This excludes the workspace folder you start from.
 [For Django](https://docs.djangoproject.com/en/3.0/intro/tutorial01/#creating-a-project), this path is commonly `manage.py` (root folder) or `subfolder_name/manage.py`.
 [For Flask](https://flask.palletsprojects.com/en/1.1.x/api/), this is the path to where you created your Flask instance.

+>**Tip**: You may also enter the path to a folder name as long as this folder includes a `__main__.py` file.

-1. If **Python: Django** or **Python: Flask** was selected, specify app port for local development.
+6. If **Python: Django** or **Python: Flask** was selected, specify app port for local development.
 Django defaults to port 8000 while Flask defaults to port 5000, however, any unrestricted port will work.

-1. With all this information, the Docker extension creates the following files:
+7. With all this information, the Docker extension creates the following files:

     - A `Dockerfile`.
-By default, the name of the image is the name of the workspace folder in VS Code.
-To learn more about Intellisense in this file, read [Working with Docker](/docs/azure/docker.md).
+To learn more about Intellisense in this file, refer to the [overview](/docs/containers/overview.md).

     - A `.dockerignore` file to reduce the image size by excluding files and folders that aren't needed such as `.git`, `.vscode`, and `__pycache__`.